France's Macron targeted in project Pegasus spyware case - Le Monde | Law-Order

 - France

-The phone of French President Emmanuel Macron has been targeted for potential surveillance on behalf of Morocco in project Pegasus spyware case, French daily Le Monde reported on Tuesday.
+The phone of French President Emmanuel Macron was targeted for potential surveillance on behalf of Morocco in the Pegasus spyware case, French daily Le Monde reported on Tuesday.

+The French presidency said that if the revelations about Macron's phone being tapped were true, they would be very serious.
+Le Monde said that former French Prime Minister Edouard Philippe and 14 ministers had also been targeted in 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)